 requirements for the particular type of Qualified trust service.

-The QTSPs which are recognised as meeting the requirements of trust service
+The QTSPs which are recognised as meeting the requirements of trust service.

 eIDAS 2 [i.1] Article 14 cross recognition of qualified trust service providers can be requires recognition either under an implementing act issued by the EU or through legal agreement.